SethClydesdale/numerologic-math/README.md

 numerologic.summation(2015); // 8
 ```

 Each number is added together until only a single digit remains.
-This is what's going on : 2 + 0 + 1 + 5 = 8
+For example : 2 + 0 + 1 + 5 = 8

 ### numerologic.gender(n)